 The University Scholar Program is a three-semester program, which means you will most likely apply in the first semester of your junior year.
 Students with many advanced placement or ECE credits may apply in their sophomore year.
-Pharmacy students may apply in their P-1 or their P-3 year.
+Pharmacy students may apply in their P-1, P-2 or P-3 year.

 The application process includes:

 In order to help students prepare for the Fall application, the University Scholar Program holds information sessions each Spring.

 - They should begin thinking about the general area of study they would like to pursue and the type of project they might undertake.

 - They should consider whether they have appropriate methodological and/or theoretical background to prepare a strong proposal and if not, should identify ways to obtain that.
 (For example: courses, independent study, or summer reading.)